equinox-project/equinox-js/docs/docs/faq.md

 ## Who is it not for?

-EquinoxJS is probably not a good fit if your aim is to hide the shape of event sourcing from you rather than learn and apply it directly.
+EquinoxJS is probably not a good fit if your aim is to hide the shape of event sourcing rather than learn and apply it directly.

 - If you want an end-to-end framework with built-in command handlers, transports, and workflow abstractions, choose one.
 - If your problem is better modeled as CRUD plus history, event sourcing will add complexity without much payoff.